What Are People's Actual Utility Functions in Budget Aggregation?

 \paragraph{1.
 Issue-specific weights} In this poll, a total of 37 subjects took part.
 Consistency with a utility-model with issue-specific weights would imply that, for each pair of $i,j$ of issues (1 vs 2, 2 vs 3, 3 vs 1), the subject would consistently prefer a concentrated increase in $i$ to a concentrated increase in $j$, or consistently prefer the other way around.
 In fact, Only $7$ (less than $20\%$ of the subjects) showed a consistent ranking among all three pairs.
 See \Cref{consistent_number} for complete results.

 \paragraph{2.
 Sign-specific weights} We presented the results for each participant in the form of a preference matrix, that is, a table where the rows represent the topics and the columns represent the magnitude levels.
 Within each cell of the matrix, we indicated whether the participant preferred a distributed decrease (orange) or a concentrated decrease (blue) for a given topic at a given level.
-An example of a participant's preference matrix is shown in \cref{fig:matrix}.
+Examples of participants' preference matrices are shown in \Cref{fig:full_consis,fig:mono,fig:not_mono}.

 Out of $33$ participants, not a single one showed full consistency among all $12$ pairs.
 See \Cref{tab:concentrated_vs_distributed} for complete results.

-Then we set out to check whether subjects' responses are consistent with a more general model, which allows different weights both for different issues and for increases vs. decreases:

-Participants following this utility model are expected to exhibit consistent choices across different magnitudes, while potentially displaying inconsistencies across issues (as tested in this poll) or across gain–loss directions (as observed in the previous one).